Andrew A. Radin With Progress Report on twoXAR

 Harry: Now, how quickly do you, you know, because of the engine and the capabilities, right?
 How, how.
 When you’re trying to explain timeframe to someone, how do you frame it?
 Of how much faster the system can get you to something that looks like you should go after and then actually helping, you know, design a molecule and so on?

 Andrew: Yeah, well, we, um, these days we say it saves years.
 We, we used to be a little more, more granular on that.
 Um, but the reason is it really depends on the disease area.
 Yeah.
 And sort of what the starting point is.
-Um, and so for us, as I was mentioning earlier, we go after complexity where we think there is not only an unmet medical need, but we believe where discovery of new biology can really unlock, you know, some, opportunity for new therapy.
+Um, and so for us, as I was mentioning earlier, we go after complex disease where we think there is not only an unmet medical need, but we believe where discovery of new biology can really unlock, you know, some, opportunity for new therapy.

-And so if you look at the traditional approach of, you know, coming up, essentially with a new target, and I want to be clear, like we don’t go to the literature and find a target and then, you know, start developing rather we collect a bunch of data and we, we discover those targets ourselves.
+And so if you look at the traditional approach of, you know, coming up, essentially with a new target, and I want to be clear like we don’t go to the literature and find a target and then, you know, start developing rather we collect a bunch of data and we, we discover those targets ourselves.
 I mean, if you look back like the heyday of big pharma, right?

 In like the seventies, eighties, this is what they did.
 Right?
 Like they discovered new biology.
 They came up with new targets.
 They.
-Uh, you know, uh, came up with some BioEssays and that sort of thing to try out, you know, a bunch of chemistry hypothesis screen, right.
+Uh, you know, uh, came up with some BioEssays and that sort of thing to try out, you know, a bunch of chemistry [inaudible] screen, right.
 And eventually little that down to some hits that they’d moved forward.

 To get to the point where you’ve completed that first high throughput screen and have some hits.
 And so we do all of that in computation.
 Right.
 And so that saves you years.
-Um, and I would say some of the people that go well, does it really save yours?
+Um, and I would say some of the people that go well, does it really save years?
 You know, there’s, there’s certainly companies that will in license, a molecule or they’ll take something that other people have started in there they’re, you know, being it’s, it’s being handed off to them, or they’re pulling something in, from an academic lab or whatever.
 They’ve read about a target in a, in a, in a paper recently.
 So they’ve got a head start, right?

 So that’s maybe where there’s a debate on the year saving, but I’m, I’m talking about like the old school approach.
 Uh, we’re gonna, we’re gonna just.
 You know, take all the existing knowledge about the disease and sort of set aside and see if we can’t make some new discoveries about the biology and that’s the starting point.

 Right.
 And if you think of it from that, that perspective where I think the real opportunity is, um, in terms of making a big difference in, in going after something new, um, that is something for sure.
 We’re saving years in the processing.
-Yeah.

-Harry: I mean, I’ve had discussions with Joel Dudley about like, okay, you know, let’s put all the data in and let’s look at what the data is showing us in the direction.
+Harry: Yeah.
+I mean, I’ve had discussions with Joel Dudley about like, okay, you know, let’s put all the data in and let’s look at what the data is showing us in the direction.

 And, and hypotheses that we can then go chase down that we in our, you know, even the human brain is an amazing instrument, but it’s, there’s way too many data points to look at simultaneously.